Substra/substra-documentation/docs/source/index.rst

 Substra has four user interfaces:
     * **Substra**: a low-level Python library (also called SDK).
 Substra is used to create datasets, algorithms and machine learning tasks on the platform.
-    * **Substrafl**: a high-level federated learning Python library.
+    * **Substrafl**: a high-level federated learning Python library based on Substra.
 Substrafl is used to run complex federated learning experiments at scale.
     * a CLI - Command Line Interface
     * a web interface